124tranvita/gnews-api/README.md

 ## Technologies
 Project is created with ReactJS using modules as below:
-* axios: 2.0.1
-* bootstrap: 5.1.3
-* bootstrap-icon: 1.8.2
+* typescript: 4.6.4
-* react-bootstrap: 2.4.0
+* tailwindcss: 3.1.8
-* react-lazy-load: 3.1.13
+* vite: 3.1.0
-* react-redux-dom: 6
+* react-router-dom: 6.4.1
-* @reduxjs/toolkit: 1.8.2
+* @reduxjs/toolkit: 1.8.5
+* @headlessui/react: 1.7.3
 * ...

-## Supported Features
-### Top headlines news:
-* View top headlines news with carousel design, support automatically slide and controlled slide
-### Latest news:
-* View the last 4 latest news
-* Support topic change (world, health, technology,...)
-### Highlight:
-* View the highlight news for every catalogy (politics, sports, entertainment)
-* User can choose to view 3 or 6 articles per section

-### Other:
-* Search option (include date) and change language option also supported in this site.

 ## Limitations
 * Limited by the GNews free account so only one request will be called per second -> Loading resource for every catalogy will be delay by 2000ms to prevent 429 error
-* Currnet only supported 3 catalogues (politics, sports, entertainment)
+* Currnet only supported 3 catalogues (business, travel, entertainment)
-* Current only supported 3 languages (En, Jp, Cn)
+* Current only supported 3 languages (En, Jp, Ger)
 * UI may be broken if the article's title is too long (more than 128 chars)

 ## To Do
 * Add more catalogues support
-* Improve UI so smooth so far
+* Improve UI as smooth as possible
 * ...